 Jennifer Seehusen decided to be a teacher as a second career choice after identifying her passion to help other reach their potential, while she was training associates at a department store and coaching local teams in volleyball, basketball, softball and baseball.

 Jennifer is married to a 4th generation grain farmer, Marc, and lives on a horse farm north of Bristow.
 She has three children and three grandchildren.
 Her free time is consumed by family outings, grandchildren, volunteering at church, watching and feeding brids, tending to her flowers, fishing, kayaking, bicycling, jogging, riding horses, traveling, woodworking, cheering on Charles City Comets, UNI Panthers, Iowa Hawkeyes, New York Yankees, and Dallas Cowboys.

 Jennifer started working in the Charles City Community School District in 2006 after she earned a Bachelors of Arts degree from University of Norther Iowa for Elementary/Middle Level Education and minor in Mathematics.
-Over the years she has worked in preschool, 4th grade, and 5th grade.
-She is currently teaching 5th grade math at the CC Middle School.
+Over the years she has worked in preschool, fourth grade, and fifth grade.
+She is currently teaching fifth grade math at the CC Middle School.

 Over the years, she has gained training in PBIS, Nurtured Heart, Orange Frog, and CPI.
 She has attended many conferences in literacy, mathematics, science, and standards based grading.
 She is working on finishing her Masters's Dgree in Mathematics from Walden University and welcomes the opportunity to learn new things.

 Amy Spieker is a special education teacher at Lincoln Elementary, serving third and fourth grade students with behavioral and academic goals.